Frequently asked questions

 Do I have to attend the clinic in person?

 You can choose to see your clinician either online or in-person, whichever is best for you.
-There may be times when a clinician needs to see you face-to-face, but if there is an access issue with this, get in touch with us via the main phone numner, which can be dound on our Get in Touch page.
+There may be times when a clinician needs to see you face-to-face, but if there is an access issue with this, get in touch with us via the main phone number, which can be found here

 Back to the top